oldme/harvests/README.markdown

                       console.log("Well, move those penguins to the South Pole...");
          });

-    //for a complete exemplification, look in test/penguin.js
+> for a complete example, look in test/penguin.js